How do you encourage guests to book directly? You can offer all the discounts and give away free nights, but what they are looking for are the perks.

 S: Spa Discount

-If you are lucky enough to have a spa, then this would work well.
+This would work well if you are lucky enough to have a spa.

 T: Travel guide included

 Tap into the experience marketplace with a free travel guide for your guests.
 I recently stayed at a B&B in Knaresborough and the owner had a map designed with local places they recommended.
 Better yet, he had struck up 10% deals for all of his guests if they chose to go.
 Great idea.

 The age of loyalty is far from over, and plenty of points-savvy travellers are out there looking for the deal with the highest return.
 V: Valet parking Classics exist for a reason.

 If you live in a coastal town, what is better than a stick of rock waiting for them in the room?

 X: Xpress shuttle

 Okay, we cheated a bit with this one!
 In our defence, there aren't too many benefits that begin with X. Wordplay aside, a complimentary shuttle bus is a great thing to have on offer, especially if you live out of town.
 If you don’t have the staff or time to do this, why not team up with a local taxi company?

 Y: Year-round promotions for your guests